engrit-illinois/Get-CurrentUserLogonDateTime/README.md

 # Summary
-This is a Powershell module meant to reliably return
+This is a Powershell module meant to reliably return the current user's logon DateTime as determined by event viewer logs (specifically event #4624).
+This allows for a time resolution on the order of seconds, as opposed to minutes when using the `query` command.
+However it also frequently returns extraneous events since logging on often creates multiple events, and logon events are also triggered by other authorization processes.

 # Usage
 1. Download `Get-CurrentUserLogonTime.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).